osg-htc/docs/docs/data/stashcache/configure-cache-auth.md

 * __Network ports__: allow connections on port `8443 (TCP)`

-Beware, authenticated cache requires presence of the [config file](../configs/xrootd-stashcache-cache-server.cfg) `/etc/xrootd/xrootd-stashcache-cache-server.cfg`.
+Beware, authenticated cache requires presence of the config file created in the regular [configuration document](configure-cache.md).

 Now, create symbolic link to existing configuration file with `-auth` postfix: